taiwensaf/alisa-examples/README.md

 The SituationalAwarenessRefArch project illustrates how a reference runtime architecture can be defined and elaborated into a specific situation awareness system.

+This project does not depend on AlisaPredefined.

+## AlisaPredefined
+This is a single project that contains a predefined set of categories that can be used on requirements and verification plans.
+It also contains a verification method registry for methods that invoke different analysis plug-ins in OSATE.

+These definitions are utilized by some projects.
+In that case you need to check out this project into your workspace.
+In the future, the definitions will be automatically be included.